artefactual/atom-docs/admin-manual/security/csp-headers.rst

 .. code-block:: none

-   Content-Security-Policy-Report-Only: default-src 'self'; font-src 'self'; img-src 'self' https://www.gravatar.com/avatar/; script-src 'self'; style-src 'self'; frame-ancestors 'self';
+   Content-Security-Policy: default-src 'self'; font-src 'self'; img-src 'self' https://www.gravatar.com/avatar/; script-src 'self'; style-src 'self'; frame-ancestors 'self';

 Note it is good to be as specific as possible without creating a maintenance headache when specifying the domain.
 E.g. if all assets are loaded from the